2 Best Ways to Synthesis of Carbon Nanotubes

 2. Chemical Vapor Deposition (CVD) Method

 The CVD method is carried out using a liquid or gaseous carbon source to which a metallic precursor is added.
-Ferrocene (organometallic compound) is frequently used (sometimes nickelocene).
-The aerosol solution transformed into fine droplets is then transported by an inert gas (generally argon) to a furnace at a temperature between 750 °C and 900 °C.
+Ferrocene, an organometallic compound, is frequently used, and sometimes nickelocene.
+The aerosol solution, which is transformed into fine droplets, is then transported by an inert gas, generally argon, to a furnace at a temperature between 750 °C and 900 °C.

-Nanotubes "grow", either on the glass wall of the tube or on a silicon plate, placed here to facilitate the recovery of the nanotubes, the nanotubes are recovered after reaction on the plate where they are aligned (the continuous supply of reagents will force the nascent nanotubes to take up as little space as possible, therefore all aligning in one direction, vertically above the place where they "grow").
-Multi-leaf, aligned nanotubes with a length of approximately 200m are obtained.
-After the reaction, the nanotubes still contain some impurities (mainly the starting metal, iron, or nickel), which must be removed.
-The nanotubes are, therefore “baked” again, under an inert gas atmosphere (the presence of dioxygen would destroy the nanotubes), which has the effect of opening the half-fullerenes at the ends, allowing impurities to come out.
-This “re-baking” also has the advantage of making the nanotubes even more rectilinear, by eliminating any defects (part of a “broken” graphene layer).
+In this environment, nanotubes "grow," either on the glass wall of the tube or on a silicon plate, placed to facilitate the recovery of the nanotubes.
+The continuous supply of reagents forces the nascent nanotubes to align vertically above the place where they "grow," taking up as little space as possible.
+As a result, multi-layered, aligned nanotubes with a length of approximately 200 micrometers are obtained.
+After the reaction, the nanotubes still contain some impurities, mainly the starting metal, which is iron or nickel.
+These impurities are removed by "re-baking" the nanotubes under an inert gas atmosphere, as the presence of dioxygen would destroy them.
+This "re-baking" also opens the half-fullerenes at the ends of the nanotubes, allowing impurities to come out and making the nanotubes even more rectilinear by eliminating any defects, such as parts of a "broken" graphene layer.

-CVD (Chemical Vapor Deposition) from aerosols is one of the methods of catalytic CVD.
-This method is based on the catalytic decomposition of a liquid or gaseous hydrocarbons, such as toluene or acetylene, in the presence of a metallocene such as a ferrocene.
-The specificity of the process lies in the fact that it is carried out in a single step: the reactor is supplied simultaneously with a catalytic source and a carbon source.
-There are different equipment depending on the direction of injection of the precursors and the size of the samples synthesized:
+CVD from aerosols is a catalytic CVD method based on the catalytic decomposition of liquid or gaseous hydrocarbons, like toluene or acetylene, in the presence of a metallocene such as ferrocene.
+The specificity of this process is that it is carried out in a single step, with the reactor being supplied simultaneously with a catalytic source and a carbon source.
+Different equipment can be used depending on the direction of injection of the precursors and the size of the samples synthesized:

-All this equipment is made up of 3 parts: an aerosol generator making it possible to produce a set of droplets most often accompanied by an evaporator, a furnace in which a reactor is placed, and a set of cooling and evacuation systems.
+All this equipment is made up of three parts: an aerosol generator to produce droplets, often with an accompanying evaporator; a furnace housing a reactor; and a cooling and evacuation system.

 Two types of aerosol generators are used: an ultrasonic aerosol generator or an injection system of the automotive injector type.
 The ultrasonic aerosol generator is composed of a piezoelectric ceramic which vibrates and creates, by micro-cavitation, an aerosol on the surface of the liquid, which is then transported by the gas flow.
 The injector system consists of a needle valve whose opening is controlled in duration and frequency and it operates in pulsed mode.